Department and Program Review Guidelines

 The External Committee usually includes two faculty members from other institutions.
 These colleagues should be tenured in their home department or program or hold senior rank in their discipline.
 A department or program seeking an External Committee of three members must justify the request, and should anticipate that a longer lead time will likely be required to find three reviewers who can participate.

 The department or program completes the nomination form indicating its preferred External Committee, along with several alternates for each seat, should the dean’s office have to move to alternate invitees.
 Alternates are essential: many years of experience have shown that several individuals who are invited will not be able to serve for one reason or another.

 The department or program provides concise, relevant information (C.V.s, Web materials) on each External Committee nominee.
 That information should include each nominee’s institutional affiliation, institutional address, telephone number, and e-mail address, academic background, research or teaching fields.

 Departments and programs are advised not to nominate the most famous scholars in their field, as they are likely to be too busy to serve.
 The department or program should remember to include individuals from diverse sub-fields, and from a variety of institutions.
 Please keep diversity of gender, race, and age in mind.
-Individuals who have close professional or personal ties to the college or who are actively seeking employment at Bates are not eligible to serve on external review committees.
+Individuals who have close professional or personal ties to a member or the department of program faculty or to the college, or who are actively seeking employment at Bates, are not eligible to serve on external review committees.